wardi/jsonsquared/details.md

 `/` | `\u002F`
 `[` | `\u005B`

-List delimiters may not be written as JSON strings.
+List delimiters may not be written as Quoted strings.

 ### Mixed value types